OlivierLD/small-boards/RaspberryPi-Pico/MicroPython/README.md

 NMEA Data: $,0.00,K,N*32
 . . .
 ```
-> Note: for the sc ript of your choice to be executed when the Pico starts, copy it as `/pyboard/main.py`.
+> Note: for the script of your choice to be executed when the Pico starts, copy it as `/pyboard/main.py`.

 After that, you can see/download the log file through `rshell`: